RichelynScott/Final-Project-Group-B/README.md

 * Every Table has a Primary Key that can not be NULL
 * Referential integrity is maintained with the help of FOREIGN Key
 * The table (see resource/image/DataModule) shows the one to many and many to one relationships; as needed

+This analysis creates a schema consisting of four tables.
+We think this is the best way to divide the data because each table has its own unique focus, each table cannot really be divided into smaller tables (i.e. tables that are equally distinct and have fewer rows than before), and it is an intuitive way of dividing information for people who may use the data in the future.